renakdup/simple-dic/README.md

     }
 }
 ```
-And when you create `Paypal::class`, you run `$container->get(Paypal::class)`, and `Container` identifies all classes in the constructor and resolves them.
+And then when you create `Paypal::class`, you run `$container->get(Paypal::class)`, and `Container` identifies all classes in the constructor and resolves them.
 As if it's:
 ```php
 new Paypal( new PayPalSDK(), new Logger() );
 ```
+---

-Container autowiring can resolve primitive parameters in a constructor in case they have default values.
+Container autowiring can resolve default values for *primitive* parameters in a constructor:
 ```php
 class Logger {
     public function __constructor( $type = 'filestorage', $error_lvl = 1 ) {